eduardostuart/pi-vinyl-record-player/README.md

 ## References & inspiration

 There are a lot of projects out there that are similar to this.
-The main difference is that I'm using YouTube Music instead of Spotify and a Google Home.
+The main difference is that I use YouTube Music instead of Spotify and a Google Home device.

 <details>
   <summary>Inspiration list</summary>